First and Foremost, I Have to Admit – I Envy the Europeans!

 Now if we want to talk about staggering odds of winning, we’ve got to mention Italy’s lottery, the SuperEnaLotto.
 This particular lottery runs three days a week; Tuesday, Thursday, and Saturday.
 This helps give you more chances to play, but as I mentioned before, your odds are pretty steep, even with the extra drawing days.
 If you play the SuperEnaLotto, you have 1 in 662.61 million chance to win!
 Oh, let’s not forget you have to match 6 numbers (which is pretty standard).
 But have I mentioned you have to match 6 numbers from 1 and 90?
 No that wasn’t a typo; 9-0.
 Now you see why those odds are so high?

 The German Lotto is probably one of the oldest lotteries running.
-This particular lottery has a much lower ball range, you have to match 6 numbers (1 to 49) and a Superzahl to win the jackpot.
+This particular lottery has a much lower ball range; you have to match 6 numbers (1 to 49) and a Superzahl to win the jackpot.
 The odds of being able to do this is an estimated 1 in 140 million.
 That’s pretty high!
-But you do have the possibility to win €1.3 million to start and it will increase by €1 million bi-weekly if there is no winner.
+But you do have the possibility to win €1.3 million to start, and it will increase by €1 million bi-weekly if there is no winner.
 Also, winners will receive the prize in one lump sum, rather than an annuity.
 That’s a plus, right?

-The French Lotto runs 3 times a week (Monday, Wednesday and Saturday) and it is actually pretty basic.
-You choose from two sets of numbers and in order to win the jackpot, you must match 5 primary numbers (1 to 49) and then 1 lucky number (1 to 10).
+The French Lotto runs 3 times a week (Monday, Wednesday and Saturday) and it is pretty basic.
+You choose from two sets of numbers, and to win the jackpot, you must match 5 primary numbers (1 to 49) and then 1 lucky number (1 to 10).
 Simple, right?
 Also to top that all off, there is always a minimum jackpot of €2.6 million and it will grow by €1 million every time there isn’t a winner.
 Now the odds to win the prize is about 1 in 19 million.

 And the Winner is… TAH-DAH!